selplacei/DatasheetCalculator/Dataset_Format.md

 This value contains the actual data in the dataset.
 It is a dictionary where datasheet names are mapped to datasheets.
 Each datasheet is a list with values corresponding to the groups and value types described in the matching `format` sections, all in the same order.
+Notwithstanding that, the `__special__` sheet is structured according to `special`, though its inner values work the same way as other datasheets.
+Another optional special sheet is `__default__`.
+It is not displayed in the GUI or used in formulas; rather, it provides default values to use when the user clicks "Add blank sheet".
+If this sheet doesn't exist, default values are hard-coded to be today's date for dates and 0/empty for everything else.
 Values other than those of type `int`, `double`, and `price` should be stored as strings (i.e. quoted).